-We were so stoked to hear Dana Ester (Adventure Guide Internship Sept 2017, Queenstown NZ) is doing so well.
+We were so stoked to hear Dana Ester (Adventure Education - Guide Program Sept 2017, Queenstown NZ) is doing so well.
 Dana was happy to share her update below:

 After a couple of weeks of sending out applications and worrying about what will happen next I had some luck!

 I contacted someone in Florida (my home state) about being a kayak guide for him.
 In our first conversation he took a huge interest in my time spent in NZ, and ended up offering me a completely different position than I'd applied to.
 So now I am Lead Guide and Director of Operations for the Fort Pierce Outdoor Center (we are on Instagram and Facebook so go follow us!!)
 Which is essentially an outdoor center in my backyard.

 We primarily run eco-tours and kayak or paddle board rentals, inside a state park that has both ocean and estuary backwaters.
 We have 3 different state parks under our licensing and I can do whatever I want with them.
 I'm building a summer camp from scratch, centered around water sports and nature, getting a contract to do horseback riding tours on the beach, planning out expeditions to take clients on multi-night island paddling trips, and this is just our first month of operation.
 My boss is a successful entrepreneur that owns multiple outdoor centers like mine, a handful of eco-resorts (next week I'll go stay in one made out of up-cycled shipping containers), and wants to fly me to the Bahamas to help them design tours at a center in Eleuthera!